atebitftw/zart/README.md

 zart path/to/minizork.z3
 ```

-## Next Steps
-* Bug fixes, optimization, enhancements to some op codes.
-* Add in some detection to warn if the game file may not be playable.
-* Improve unit test coverage.

 ## How To Contribute
 Clone.
 Code.
 Submit pull request.
 I'm open to any reasonable submissions.

 ## Reference Material
 * Z-Machine spec used to develop this library: https://www.inform-fiction.org/zmachine/standards/

-## License
-Source Code: Apache 2.0 (see LICENSE file)

-Any game files include are covered under their own applicable copyrights and licensing.

 ## Fun Fact
 This was the first package ever published to https://pub.dev back in the day.